levitsky/biolccc/doc/sphinx/source/advanced.rst

 example.

 Also, starting from the version 1.2.0 a new integration routine is used.
-In the previous version of the calculateRT, the expression under the integral was summed until it was greater than 1.0.
+In the previous version of calculateRT, the expression under the integral was summed until it was greater than 1.0.
 The obtained value of retention volume was therefore a multiple of dV and the RT was a multiple of dV / flow rate.
 Now the integral is taken until the sum equals 1.0 precisely,